syre-data/docs/source/get_started/local_project-basic.rst

 Summary
 *******

 In this tutorial you learned how to build a local Thot project by creating a folder structure and adding ``_container.json`` files to create Containers.
-We then added data to our project by creating Assets using ``_asset.json`` files which pointed to the data file it described.
-We then learned how to write an analysis script using Thot to pull in the data we want.
+We then added data to our project by creating Assets using ``_asset.json`` files which point to their data file.
+Then we learned how to write an analysis script.
+We used Thot to pull in the data we wanted and used properties of the Asset.
 Finally, we created ``_scripts.json`` files to create Script Associations between Containers and the scripts to run on them.

 Cheat Sheets
 ============